Carbs0126/NumberPickerView/README_English.md

 ####1.0.8
 1.modify method `stopScrolling`, add scroll to current Y method before `abortAnimation()` is invoked <br>
 2.modify `npv_RespondChangeOnDetached`'s default value to false<br>

+####1.0.9
+1.add attr `app:npv_RespondChangeInMainThread="true"` to set if the `onValueChanged` callbacks invoked in mainThread or in subThread, default is true, in mainThread. set it false if you want to run `onValueChanged` in subThread.
+2.update `TimePickerActivity` example, to give a How-To-Use of `app:npv_RespondChangeInMainThread="true"`.
+3.fix bug: when change displayed values, if it is scrolling, then the new displayed values' position is not rewised

 ### Mechanisms
 ====